What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Downs Syndrome

-There are two subcategories of Down Syndrome, often called Downs Syndrome: non-mosaic (chromosome 21 trisomy or chromosome 21 translocation), and mosaic.
-Non-mosaic is typically more severe, and is also far more common, accounting for approximately 98% of all cases.
+There are two subcategories of Down Syndrome, often called Down syndrome: non-mosaic (chromosome 21 trisomy or chromosome 21 translocation) and mosaic.
+Non-mosaic is typically more severe and is also far more common, accounting for approximately 98% of all cases.
 However, in some instances, the mosaic form may also have disabling effects.

 Digestive Disorders